Social relationships and teenagers with autism spectrum disorder

 For your teenage child with autism spectrum disorder (ASD), there are lots of upsides to having healthy relationships with peers.
 They can boost your child’s self-esteem and sense of belonging.
 Friendships and social relationships also give your child experience in managing emotions, responding to other people’s feelings, negotiating, cooperating and problem-solving.

 But teenage social relationships are also full of unspoken social rules, which your child might find confusing.
-She might need to work at learning these rules, along with basic social skills – for example, knowing what is and isn’t appropriate to say to people.
+Your child might need to work at learning these rules, along with basic social skills – for example, knowing what is and isn’t appropriate to say to people.

-Whether your child has one or many friends, or prefers to be on his own, some social skills will help him know how to act in different social situations – from talking to a shop assistant to being part of family gatherings or having fun at teenage parties.
+Whether your child has one or many friends, or prefers to be on their own, some social skills will help your child know how to act in different social situations – from talking to a shop assistant to being part of family gatherings or having fun at teenage parties.

 Why teenagers with autism spectrum disorder have difficulty with social situations